NetDay: NetDay '96

 The first NetDay was held on March 9, 1996.
 NetDay '96 created considerable excitement amongst participating schools.
 The day was organized via the website netday96.com.
 20,000 volunteers helped to wire 20 percent of California schools to the Internet.
 2,500 wiring kits were donated by telephone companies.
-Of the first event, John Gage commented, "NetDay96 is a demonstration of what can happen when people coalesce around a community project [...]
+Of the first event, Gage commented, "NetDay96 is a demonstration of what can happen when people coalesce around a community project [...]
 In one day, we can begin to reverse California's abysmal record of putting technology into its classrooms."

+President Bill Clinton and Vice President Al Gore led the NetDay '96 effort in California, spending the day at Ygnacio Valley High School.
+The event was augmented by sending Education Secretary Richard Riley, Commerce Secretary Ron Brown, and FCC Chairman Reed Hundt to schools in the San Diego, Sacramento, and Los Angeles school districts, and establishing a multicast bridge for live video conferencing.
+The original plan to host Clinton and Gore in the Oakland Unified School District was changed at the last minute due to a teachers strike.

-President Bill Clinton and Vice President Al Gore were also involved with NetDay '96, spending the day at Ygnacio Valley High School, as part of the drive to connect California public schools to the Internet.
-In a speech given at YVH, Clinton stated that he was excited to see that his challenge the previous September to "Californians to connect at least 20 percent of your schools to the Information Superhighway by the end of this school year" was met.
+In his speech at YVH, Clinton stated that he was excited to see that his challenge the previous September to "Californians to connect at least 20 percent of your schools to the Information Superhighway by the end of this school year" was met.
 Clinton also described this event as part of a time of "absolutely astonishing transformation; a moment of great possibility.
 All of you know that the information and technology explosion will offer to you and to the young people of the future more opportunities and challenges than any generation of Americans has ever seen".
 Clinton acknowledged the support of the State Superintendent of Public Instruction Delaine Eastin, Lieutenant Governor Gray Davis, Senator Barbara Boxer and Representative George Miller.

 In a prepared statement, Gore added that NetDay was part of one of the major goals of the Clinton administration, which was "to give every child in America access to high quality educational technology by the dawn of the new century."
 Gore also stated that the administration planned "to connect every classroom to the Internet by the year 2000".

 Another NetDay was held that same year in October in Silicon Valley, involving 80 companies and approximately 3,500 volunteers helping to network 172 schools.
 The campaign was called Smart Schools NetDay II and was coordinated by Smart Valley, Inc., a 501(c)(4) nonprofit organization, part of the initiatives at Joint Venture: Silicon Valley.